White Space Analysis: Address the Unaddressed Needs of Customers - The European Business Review

 At the last step of the analysis, you must examine each offering’s significance to the account and its buying centers.
 Your offerings won’t match with all accounts and buying centers.
 Focus on relevant competitions.
 You can include competitor analysis while performing white space analysis for a better understanding of your position in the market.

-5. Look for the white space opportunity.
+5. Look for the white space opportunity

 With the white space analysis you just finished and the valuable data you’ve generated, you can now define.